OualidZM/ChatAppProject/README.md

         }
     })

-To be able to show the emojis, first in the html, i added the same class to every emoji, like that i will be able to get a nodeList with `querySelectorAll()`
+To be able to show the emojis, first in the HTML, I added the same class to every emoji, like that I will be able to get a nodeList with `querySelectorAll()`

     let emoj = document.querySelectorAll('.emoj')

-Now we use a forEach loop, to print the emoji inside the textarea
+Now we use a forEach loop, to print the emoji inside the `textarea`

     emoj.forEach((elem) =>
         elem.addEventListener('click', () => {